 - Giving you two chances of being competitive – compliant (standard) and alternative (innovative) bid

-If you want help with tendering and alternative bids, contact us.
+If you want help with tendering and winning bids, contact us.

 Our experience has shown that alternative bids can really help with winning a tender!